flbdx/maskuni/README.md

 A charset is a named variable describing a set of characters.

-In its default mode, Maskgen allows only characters encoding on a fixed width 8-bit encoding (same as Hashcat).
-Maskgen also supports full unicode charsets when called with `--unicode`.
+In its default mode, Maskuni allows only characters encoding on a fixed width 8-bit encoding (same as Hashcat).
+Maskuni also supports full unicode charsets when called with `--unicode`.

 Charsets are named by a single character.
 They are referred by the syntax `?K` where `K` is the name of the charset.

 *When defining a charset, you may include another charset by writing its name (`?K`).
 A single `?` must be escaped by writing `??`.*

-Maskgen defines the following builtin charsets:
+Maskuni defines the following builtin charsets:

 ```
 ?l = abcdefghijklmnopqrstuvwxyz